 - 1. Perform experimental practice of quantitative volumetric analysis. - 2.
 Develop laboratory skills in analyzing samples of different solutions. - 3.
 Determine of the concentration or the mass of the minimum formula from the titrated chemical material composing a pure liquid or a solution. - 4.
-Illustrate volumetric analysis to determine the concentration of a substance in a given sample.
+Learn the main objective of volumetric analysis to determine the concentration of a substance in a given sample.